 First I would like to announce some important news from SME Alliance and not least because it is relevant to today's meeting.
 As you all know, the three directors of SME Alliance up until now have been me (Nikki), Nick Gould and Jon Welsby.
 For no other reason than huge personal commitments, Jon has resigned as a director and much as Nick and I are gutted, we fully appreciate it is a demanding job and one that, for the moment, Jon is struggling to fulfil along with the extraordinary work load he has to deal with.
 He is of course still a dedicated member of SME Alliance and someone we continue to rely on for help, support and advice.

 That's the bad news.
 The good news is that Andy Keats who we have been working with very closely on a number of serious issues, is now a director of SME Alliance.
-So the meeting we had today at the FCA, which was initiated by Andy and SBCB but which SME Alliance has been heavily involved in, was a very serious meeting for SME Alliance with Steve Middleton, Andy, Mark Wright and I all representing the bigger picture of the SME Alliance membership as well as the issues SBCB is continuing to move forward for specific clients.
+So the meeting we had today at the FCA, which was initiated by Andy and SBCB but which SME Alliance has been heavily involved in, was a very serious meeting for SME Alliance with Andy and others all representing the bigger picture of the SME Alliance membership as well as the issues SBCB is continuing to move forward for specific clients.
 I am sure everyone will be as pleased as Nick and I are that Andy is now officially a director of SME Alliance.

 So – today's meeting.
 Those members who attended our last meeting at the Metro Bank will have seen Andy's presentation on what can only be called the manipulation or falsification of information of clients central files by RBS.
 There is no way to portray this in a more PC manner.
-The information collected and collated by Andy has now been substantially added to by submissions to James Hurley at the Times (after his article which prompted at least 20 people to contact him) and some extraordinary cases (including SME Alliance members cases) which Steve Middleton has been working on.
+The information collected and collated by Andy has now been substantially added to by submissions to James Hurley at the Times (after his article which prompted at least 20 people to contact him) and some extraordinary cases (including SME Alliance members cases).
 And please note – not all of the evidence uncovered so far has been directly related to RBS (although the majority has to date).

 We absolutely don't want to influence what the FCA does next.
 Clearly, we have our own views of how this should progress.
 But today's meeting was not, in anyway an attack on the FCA it was simply an excellent opportunity to present a series of indisputable facts – which we did.